X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting: Method

-with a small constant $\varepsilon$ for numerical stability.
-In this way, the per-Gaussian logits are learned by gradient descent, while the shared codebook tracks the evolving feature distribution through EMA continuous online learning.

-\paragraph{Grid-Sampled Semantic Supervision.} Applying dense semantic supervision at every image pixel is unnecessarily expensive during mapping, because 3D Gaussians project to areas rather than single pixels on the rendered image.
-We therefore supervise the rendered semantic features on a regular stride-offset grid in the image plane.
-Let the full image domain be
+\paragraph{Grid-Sampled Semantic Supervision.} Grid-sampling aims to reduce the resolution of the semantic map (height and width, i.e., the number of pixels).
+Applying dense semantic supervision at every image pixel is unnecessarily expensive during mapping, as 3D Gaussians typically project to areas much larger than a single pixel.
+To maintain real-time performance, instead of rendering a full-resolution semantic feature map, we supervise the features on a sparse, regular grid defined by a specific stride and offset.